sequenceXYZ/DevOps4ML_Terraform/README.md

 3. **SFTP Script:** This script sets the SFTP server port to 15955 and configures iptables to allow access.

 4. **Commands File:** This file includes a list of commands to set up the project environment and run Terraform.

-## Project Description

-As a junior DevOps engineer, you need to create Infrastructure as a Code for our SFTP server.

-### Requirements:
-- Use the default VPC in the Frankfurt region.
-- The SFTP server should listen on port 15955.
-- This port must be available only from the local network and the private IP address of the executor.
-- The SFTP server must be available only for the user "admin".
-- An S3 bucket should be used to back up the `/opt/*` directory from the SFTP server.
-- A backup must be done every minute and overwrite files with the same names.